mlz-ictrl/nicos/doc/source/components.rst

 subdirectory of the NICOS source:

-.. index:: nicos-aio, nicos-ipython, nicos-gui, nicos-client
+.. index:: nicos-aio, nicos-gui, nicos-client

 Shells
 ------